 However, without a label, you become your own manager, promoter, marketer, tour manager, distributor, and investor.
 You can only do this for so long before you run out of steam and money!
 At some point, you will want to reach mass audiences.
 This is when a record label is helpful and can offer you all the resources that you need.
 In this article, you will find out what a record deal is, and top tips for securing one.

 A record deal is a legal agreement between an artist and a record label.
 The deal includes the artist making a track (or series of tracks) that the label will promote and sell.
 Usually, artists have exclusive contracts with one music label, and labels own the copyright to the tracks.

 Wondering how to get signed to a record label or get a record deal?
 Unfortunately, getting a record deal is much harder than it used to be.
 Around 15 years ago, things were much simpler.
 You could send off a half-decent demo through the post and eagerly await their reply.
-Or, you could hope that one of their A&R scouts stumbles into one of your gigs and offers you a deal on the spot (as with Oasis at King Tuts in 1993).
+Or, you could hope that one of their A&R scouts stumbles into one of your gigs.
+Furthermore, they offer you a deal on the spot (as with Oasis at King Tuts in 1993).

 But since the financial crash in 2008, record labels rarely sign artists.
 The average major record label receives between 10,000 – 20,000 submissions a year from independent artists.
 Depending on the size of their budget, each label can only sign around 5 – 40 artists a year.
 So as you can see, competition is ferocious!